Holy Family Church

 |Constructed:||Original construction date unknown|

 1955 second story addition

 |Engineers:||Burgoyne and Thomassen (consulting and structural)|

 E.P.
 Debusschere (electrical)

-Featuring an assemblage of disparate and unusual forms unified by stucco cladding, Holy Family Church is a striking presence along Archibald Street.
+The Holy Family church was converted from a rectangular concrete block structure originally constructed to be a school although never utilized.
+Featuring an assemblage of disparate and unusual forms unified by stucco cladding, the church is a striking presence along Archibald Street.
 The building is, in fact, a conglomeration of sections built at different times, with portions constructed in 1950, 1955 and 1965.
 The latter section, designed by prominent Manitoban architect Étienne Gaboury possesses traces of the architect's distinctive style, with its angled roof, large areas of white stucco and slender and inset windows.
-Gaboury, whose career took him as far afield as Mexico City, is closely identified with modern architecture in St. Boniface, an area that is the heart of Franco-Manitoban culture, a Western Canadian hub of francophone culture and an important site in the history of the Métis people.
+With Gaboury's alterations, the Holy Family Church is a narthex with vestibule, sacristy, baptismal font, and confessionals discernable from the church's exterior.
+The nave is accentuated with cedar louvres overhead.
+Bells are housed in the dramatic tower.